-Kimi Raikkonen won first F1 race in Turkey where he celebrated in front of Fernando Alonso in Renault and team-mate Juan Pablo Montoya who lost the second place in the final laps.
+Kimi Raikkonen won first F1 race in Turkey on this day in 2005 where he celebrated in front of Fernando Alonso in Renault and team-mate Juan Pablo Montoya who lost the second place in the final laps.

 After 13 of the 19 races of the championship, Alonso had 26 points ahead of Raikkonen, but the Finn used speed advantage of his McLaren Mercedes MP4-20 and secured the pole position with a heavier car than two Renault drivers Fisichella and Alonso who started second and third.
 Montoya started fourth and completed the first two rows for McLaren and Renault.

-Raikkonen lost a place to Fisichella in the first lap, but overtook him in the third sector of the same lap and clawed back the lead after Fisichella’s mistake.
-The Finn had no problems and secured the victory while Montoya was on his way to the second place that he eventually lost to Alonso because he spun while trying to overtake Monteiro who was one lap behind.
+Raikkonen lost a place to Fisichella in the first lap, but overtook him in the third sector of the same lap and clawed back the lead after his mistake.
+The Finn had no problems and secured the victory while Montoya was on his way to the second place before he eventually lost to Alonso as he spun while trying to overtake Monteiro who was one lap behind.

 Fisichella finished fourth after starting from the second place and Button finished fifth, 1.4 behind the Fisichella, starting from 13th place due to his mistake in Turn 8 in qualifying.